snotskie/ttrpg/site/src/characters.md

     Consider what *unique* skills, proficiencies, traits, and backstory elements each character brings to the story.
 Also consider the *variety* of a character's narrative touchstones: if all or most of them would be covered already by another Basic Stat, then the player would have no reason to use or upgrade their History Basic Stat!

 !!! details "DM Note: Non-Human Characters"
-    If your game's setting allows your players to create non-human characters, there are generally two approaches for how to resolve non-human abilities.
+    If your game's setting allows your players to create non-human characters, there are generally two approaches for how to represent non-human details.
 The choice depends on the variety of non-human backgrounds between your players:

     - **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's History Stat to cover one or two simple actions, within reason, that characters of their non-human background could perform unaided that human characters couldn't.
-    - **Low Variety:** If player characters all come from just a few different non-human background options, then using History to cover this background would clog the scope of the Stat with details that aren't unique to each player.
+    - **Low Variety:** If player characters all come from just a few non-human background options, then using History to cover this background would clog the scope of the Stat with details that aren't unique to each player.
 Instead, expand the scope of two or three of the other Stats to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that human characters couldn't.

 ## Abilities